Taiwan demands China disclose whereabouts of missing citizen

 Lee entered Hong Kong on Aug.
 18, Taiwan’s government-run Central News Agency reported.
 He apparently transmitted photos to his brother and to the township chief showing the paramilitary troops massing equipment on the Hong Kong border with mainland China, the agency said.

-The drills conducted in Shenzhen city fueled speculation China might use its People’s Armed Police to crush repeated mass pro-democracy demonstrations in Hong Kong.
+The drills conducted in Shenzhen city fueled speculation that China might use its People’s Armed Police to crush repeated mass pro-democracy demonstrations in Hong Kong.

 Taiwan and China have had frosty relations since the Chinese civil war of the 1940s.
 China sees self-ruled Taiwan as part of its territory, but most Taiwanese have told government surveys they prefer autonomy.